 New technology seemed to be emerging everywhere in the 1970s.
 It was an exciting time to be at the front lines and watch innovations and new products march out of the imaginations of inventors and into reality.
 The seventies represented the dawn of microprocessors, videogames, liquid crystal displays, and VHS tapes.
 Were the seventies a gateway into the world we live in now?
-Maybe.
-Consider this:

 Floppy Disks 1971: We have cloud storage, thumb drives, and even CDs today because IBM reshaped the way people thought about storage with their 1971 invention of the floppy disk .

-Cell Phones 1973: You might not have a smartphone in your hand right now if the first mobile phone hadn’t been invented in 1973.
+Cell Phones 1973: You might not have had a smartphone in your hand right now if the first mobile phone hadn’t been invented in 1973.
 Motorola’s first cell phone weighed nearly two and a half pounds and was over a foot in length.
 You could talk for 30 minutes between charges, which took a whopping 10 hours.

-Universal Product (UPC) 1974: Codes are probably one of the most effective merchandizing inventions of all time.
+Universal Product (UPC) 1974: UPCs are probably one of the most effective merchandizing inventions of all time.
 “Barcodes” appear on just about every item you can buy.
 Although they were first conceived of by inventor Norman J Woodland in 1949, they were not put to use until June 26, 1974.
 That was when a team from National Cash Register installed scanners and computers at Marsh Supermarket in Troy, Ohio.
-The first UPC code to be scanned was a pack of Wrigley’s Juicy Fruit gum.
-You see UPC codes everywhere today.
+The first UPC to be scanned was a pack of Wrigley’s Juicy Fruit gum.
+You see UPCs everywhere today.
 We even add them to the DocuSend invoices to protect the quality and integrity of the documents we mail for our users.

 Digital Camera 1975: Invented by Kodak engineer Steven Sasson in 1975, the eight-pound camera recorded black-and-white photographs onto a cassette tape.
 It took more than 22 seconds to take one picture, which could only be viewed by connecting the camera to a TV set.
 Kodak rejected researching the machine further, a decision Minolta eventually took advantage of in 1996.

-MRI Machine 1977: Dr. Raymond Damadian invented the Magnetic Resonance Imaging machine and performed the first MRI scan on the human body in 1977.
+MRI Machine 1977: Dr. Raymond Damadian invented the magnetic resonance imaging machine and performed the first MRI scan on the human body in 1977.
 It is now considered one of the greatest medical breakthroughs of the 20th century and has saved innumerable lives and improved the quality of countless more for forty-plus years.